Grave Digger (band)

 Grave Digger is a German heavy metal band that was first formed in 1980 by Chris Boltendahl and Peter Masson.
-Emerging from the early-to-mid 1980s heavy metal scene of their native country, Grave Digger has been referred to as one of the so-called "big four" of German power metal, along with Helloween, Rage and Running Wild.
+Emerging from the 1980s German heavy/power/speed metal scene, they are considered part of the scene's "big four" alongside Helloween, Rage and Running Wild.

 Band history

-Early years and split (1980–1987)
+Early years and split (1980–1990)

 After various appearances at small festivals, the band recorded two songs for the compilation album Rock from Hell in 1983.
 A year later, Grave Digger, now comprising Chris Boltendahl (vocals), Peter Masson (guitar), Willi Lackmann (bass) and Albert Eckardt (drums), released their debut album Heavy Metal Breakdown.

 In 1985, with Lackmann having left the band, they recorded and released their second album Witch Hunter.
 Only after the album was completed, a replacement on bass was found in the form of C.F.
 Brank.
 Further festival appearances followed, a tour with Helloween as special guest and, finally, their third album War Games in January 1986.
 To promote this album, a triple headline tour with Celtic Frost and Helloween followed.
 Thereafter, Peter Masson gave way to Uwe Lulis; in 1987 the band's name was changed to Digger, the name under which they released the album Stronger Than Ever.
 The album flopped, as it was not accepted by fans or the masses.
 As a result, Boltendahl declared at the end of 1987, the breakup of the band.
+Boltendahl and Lulis started performing under a different band name, Hawaii, in 1988.

 Reformation and Middle Ages Trilogy (1991–1999)

-In 1991, the band was partially reformed.
+In 1991, Grave Digger was partially reformed.
 Boltendahl and Lulis, along with two newcomers, Tomi Göttlich and Jörg Michael, who had been the drummer for Rage and Running Wild, released a comeback record called The Reaper in 1993.
 This album was a return to the true roots of Grave Digger.
 In the same year, the album The Best of the Eighties was released.
 It represented a quasi Best-of-Album of their earlier songs.

 An EP titled Symphony of Death followed in 1994.
 In the interim, Grave Digger, now with a new drummer, Frank Ullrich, toured Germany, playing as the warm-up act for Manowar.
 In 1995, the album Heart of Darkness appeared.
 It was a very dark album with many influences from the early works of Annihilator.

 In 1996, Stefan Arnold became the band's new drummer.
 This year also marked the release of the concept album Tunes of War, which dealt with the history of Scotland.
 This album was the first part of the Middle Ages Trilogy.
 The second album, Knights of the Cross, with Jens Becker as bass guitarist, was released in 1998 and was about the rise and fall of the Knights Templar.
 The final part of the trilogy finished in 1999 with Excalibur.
 This album explored the legend of King Arthur and the Knights of the Round Table.
 Shortly after, a tour soon followed through with keyboardist Hans-Peter Katzenburg, who later became a permanent band member.